 If you wonder how to calculate the Internal Rate of Return by yourself or using an Excel spreadsheet, you would be surprised to discover that there is no analytical solution to the issue and the only way to calculate it is programmatically or by using tools such as our IRR calculator above.
 It is still based on the NPV formula:

-where r is the discount rate and t is the number of cash flow periods, C0 is the initial investment while Ct is the return during period t.
+where r is the discount rate / interest rate and T is the number of cash flow periods with t denoting a specific period, C0 is the initial investment while Ct is the return during period t.
 One needs to replace NPV with zero and solve for r, for which there is no analytical solution since one can't single out r in one side of the equation.
 For this reason, our calculator performs a recursive search until it finds a value of r which results in an NPV close to zero.

 Cite this calculator & page